kumarabhirup/glitter/README.md

 <img src="https://github.com/KumarAbhirup/glitter/blob/9cb6299b0e9b41cda52064468df07ba6728a30e7/assets/firebase-homepage.jpg" alt="Firebase" title="Firebase" width="100%">

 ### Step 3: Download the Glitter Project
-- Download all the files to your local machine by either cloning or directly downloading the zip file from this GitHub repo.
+- Download all the files to your local machine by directly downloading the zip file from this GitHub repo.
 - Unzip the files and change the folder name from `glitter-master` to `glitter-<yourname>`.
 - Once you downloaded the files, open `Terminal` if you are on Mac and if you use Windows, use the `Git bash` that you downloaded in Step 1.
 - Once you open Terminal, enter into the project file: `$ cd glitter`.
 The command depends on your current folder location. **If you don't know how to use terminal, you may need to learn small tit-bits on internet.**